Way2Web/laravel-users/README.md

 #### Database Seed

-If you want to at basic roles, do the following thinks.
+If you want to at basic roles, do the following thinks.<br>
 @note: if you want to use this be sure that you also included the database seeding of the [Entrance package](https://github.com/intothesource/entrance)

 Add to your 'DatabaseSeeder.php' file in the 'database/seeds' folder